 In addition, Illinois law calls for more severe sentences under certain circumstances.
 Judges may sentence defendants to longer terms of imprisonment (called extended terms) based on a long list of aggravating factors, including when the defendant:

 A statute of limitations is a time limit for filing a legal case—in the case of criminal proceedings, for filing charges.
 The criminal statute of limitations in Illinois for felonies is generally three years from the time of the alleged crime.
-But some very serious felonies (like murder or sex crimes) have no time limit, and some other crimes have extended limitations periods.
+But some very serious felonies (like murder or sex crimes) have no time limit, and some other crimes have extended limitation periods.